ms-iot/content/HelloBlinky.md

 ---

 #Hello Blinky
-Learn to Create, Deploy and Debug a Windows Developer Program for IoT project.
+Learn to Create or Update, Deploy and Debug a Windows Developer Program for IoT project.

 ##Create a new Project
 Open Visual Studio.
 Select File -> New Project and Select Templates -> Visual C++ -> Windows for IoT -> Galileo Wiring app